Labetalol

 What is it?

-Labetalol is used to treat high blood pressure (hypertension).
+Labetalol (Trandate®) is used to treat high blood pressure (hypertension).

 Labetalol can help to control high blood pressure and therefore reduces the risk of pregnancy complications.

-Are there any risks of taking labetalol in pregnancy?
+Are there any risks of taking labetalol during pregnancy?

 Are there any alternatives to taking labetalol?

 Possibly.
-Other medicines can also be used to treat high blood pressure.
-However, labetalol is usually recommended as first-choice treatment for high blood pressure in pregnancy.
-If you have any questions about a medicine that you are offered, you should discuss them with your doctor or midwife.
+Other medicines can also be used to treat high blood pressure; however labetalol is usually recommended as first-choice treatment for high blood pressure in pregnancy.
+If you have any questions about a medicine you can discuss them with your doctor or midwife.

-What if I don't want to take medicines to treat high blood pressure?
+What if I prefer not to take medicines to treat hypertension?

-It is very important to take any medicines prescribed for high blood pressure as it can lead to a potentially serious pregnancy complication called pre-eclampsia.
+It is very important to take any medicines prescribed for high blood pressure, not doing so can lead to a potentially serious pregnancy complication called pre-eclampsia.

 Your doctor will only prescribe medicines when absolutely necessary and will be happy to talk to you about any concerns that you might have.
 It is important not to stop or change any medicine that you are taking for high blood pressure without first talking this through with your doctor.

-You will be offered a detailed scan at around 20 weeks of pregnancy, as part of routine antenatal care.
+You will be offered a detailed scan at around 20 weeks of pregnancy as part of your routine antenatal care.
 If you continue labetalol then you may be offered additional scans at around 32 and 36 weeks to check that your baby is growing normally.

 Are there any risks to my baby if the father has taken labetalol?